 Leigh Zanone of 8minutenergy noted during a panel on first lessons in storage O&M and asset management that how solar performs and is used is fairly clear-cut, but there are many potential use cases for storage that must be managed.
 The system could be used for load shifting, frequency regulation, self-consumption, auxiliary utility services, long duration, and resiliency (or a combination), and the application impacts the degradation rates and ultimate lifetime of the batteries—and how they need to be operated and maintained.
 Leigh also explained that the level of data granularity needed for storage is greater than that for solar because there are more variables to control.

 As several panelists pointed out, it’s still early days for storage services, and the best practices, scope of work, warranty issues, and other parameters have not been standardized.
 Storage technology and equipment are works in progress, but the upside potential of the intelligent pairing of solar and storage—what some have called the “peanut butter and jelly sandwich” clean energy combination—is limitless.
-As NEXTracker deploys more of its NX Flow and NX Drive storage solutions, my team is bringing our customer-centric approach and big data analytics tools to bear on getting the best out of the systems.
+As NEXTracker deploys more of its NX Flow storage solution, my team is bringing our customer-centric approach and big data analytics tools to bear on getting the best out of the systems.

 If you are interested in learning more about what was discussed at SAMNA this year, stay tuned, as videos of the sessions and recaps of the event will be released in the coming weeks.